Best Mattress for Guest Room: Reviews and Buyer’s Guide

 The Amerisleep AS3 is available in twin, twin XL, full, queen, king, split king, and California king sizes.
 The mattress comes with a 100-night sleep trial and a 20-year warranty.

-- Eco-friendly memory foam
+- Eco-friendly memory foam for comfort

 - Comfortable for side, back, and combination sleeping